 Now you can bring in contrasting textures, patterns, and bold colors without creating a cluttered or distracting design.

-A few more posts to consider if you’re thinking of painting your walls white or cream:
+A few more posts to consider if you’re thinking of going with white walls or cream:

 - The best cream wall paint colors

 - Why White OC -151 Is The Perfect White.